 “We have made incredible progress in this program,” she said.

 Deputy Police Chief William Palmieri said there were 107 calls to the home last fiscal year.
 Thus far this fiscal year, which ends June 30, there have been 78.
 The most frequent calls are for girls who’ve run away from the home.

 Thus far this year the calls would have cost KWK Birchcrest about $4,500, Palmieri said.

 James Morelli, another committee member, compared the situation to a bar with frequent police calls.
-One property absorbing inordinate amounts of police time was unfair to other residents in town who infrequently use emergency services.
-As with a bar, Morelli said fines could prompt the landlord to require the tenant to make changes.
+One property absorbing inordinate amounts of police time is unfair to other residents in town who infrequently use emergency services.
+As with a bar, Morelli said, fines could prompt the landlord to require the tenant to make changes.

 The excessive police calls ordinance would apply to any property in town.

 Cheryl Lounsbury, ordinance committee chairwoman, said she was concerned about a lawsuit over fines.

 “It could give us a real black eye publicly and secondly it could cost us a lot of money,” she said.
 “If I were the owner of the home, I’d be filing a lawsuit.”

 Town Attorney Carolyn Futtner said she hasn’t found a similar ordinance passed by another Connecticut town.
 If the fines are shown to have a discriminating effect on a protected class, the town would be under scrutiny from courts.

 “You have the Fair Housing Act, you have the ADA, you have all these federal laws that haven’t been tested yet,” she said.
 “I would hate for our town to be the one to test this and find out the hard way.”